YOU54F/template-wdio-typescript/README.md

 * Run docker-compose to connect to the container and compile the typeScript src files

- `docker-compose -rm webdriverio npm run build`
+ `docker-compose run --rm webdriverio npm run build`

 ### Running Tests